zwindler/gocastle/README.md

 				}
 ```

+I added more stats and modifications.
+Intelligence now change MPs, Strength and Dexterity improve base damage dealt on mobs.

 ## 2023-07-18

 Today I started by doing to cleanup of the stats system.
 I moved the CharacterStats initialization in the model package instead of the newgame screen.
 I also switch all the stats from float64 (from the sliders) to int because all the characteristics will always be positive integers.